open-resources/dash_curriculum/tutorial/part3/chapter11.md

 It is often used when you have a lot of information on one single page, and you would like to improve user experience by dividing the information into separate sections, each within a separate tab.

 The `dcc.Tabs` and `dcc.Tab` components can be used to create tabbed sections in your app.
-The `dcc.Tabs` component hold a collection of `dcc.Tab` components.
+The `dcc.Tabs` component holds a collection of `dcc.Tab` components.
 And the `dcc.Tab` component controls the style and value of each individual tab.

 In the example below, the content for each tab is housed within the children of a `dbc.Card`.